 81.181.
 Care of SP Under the Age of 18.
 All U18 SP are protected by the Children's Act 2004.
 JSP 834 (Safeguarding) and AGAI 109 (Care for SP Under the Age of 18) provide policy and best practice guidelines for the care of U18 SP.
 Whilst much of the advice could be applicable to older SP new to the Army, there are additional legal requirements associated with U18 SP.
 Although maturity and experience vary considerably between individuals, U18s may be more vulnerable than others, and their care will require thought.
-To that end, COs of training establishments must follow the policy set out in JSP 822, Part 1 (Defence Direction and Guidance for Training and Education) and the ARITC Handbook, in discharging their duty of care to trainees U18, paying specific attention to the needs of U18s as they pass from recruitment through training to the Field Army.
+To that end, COs of training establishments must follow the policy set out in JSP

+822, Part 1 (Defence Direction and Guidance for Training and Education) and the ARITC Handbook, in discharging their duty of care to trainees U18, paying specific attention to the needs of U18s as they pass from recruitment through training to the Field Army.
 In addition, though this would not generally be relevant to those under training, restrictions are applied to the operational deployment of U18s, in accordance with the UK's obligations under the UN Convention on the Rights of the Child.

 81.182.
 Care Leavers (CLs).
-There will be recruits joining the Army who are subject to the provisions of The Children (Leaving Care) Act 2000, which seeks to ensure that young people 16 yrs or over, who have had a significant period of care from a LA, continue to receive advice, support and befriending for a period of time after they cease to be formally looked after full time by that LA.
-CLs may not have the family support that others enjoy and this may make them more vulnerable.
+There will be recruits joining the Army who are subject to the provisions of The Children (Leaving Care) Act 2000, which seeks to ensure that young people 16 yrs or over, who have had any period of care from a LA, continue to receive advice, support and befriending for a period of time after they cease to be formally looked after full time by that LA (to the age of 25).
+CLs may not have the family support that others enjoy, and this may make their welfare circumstances more bespoke.
 Whatever processes are put in place to meet the needs of CLs, sensitivity is required to ensure they do not feel embarrassed or singled out from their peers.
-COs are to take the following action, seeking advice from AWS if required: